lkalabric/bioinfo/README.md

 $ git clone https://github.com/lkalabric/bioinfo.git repos/bioinfo    # clone bioinfo repo from github into the directory repos/<br>

 Third, this is optional.
 We recommend the following directory tree to organize your files and directories:<br>
-Note: Read dthe ocummentation in create_directories.sh for more details.
 $ bash repos/bioinfo/create_directories.sh                            # create standardized directories and prepare your Linux filesystem

 Suggestion of a directory tree<br>